Analytical Potentials for Flat Galaxies with Spheroidal Halos: Concluding Remarks

-However, although we tested the applicability of the present model with all the galaxies reported by \citet{VS}, consistent models were obtained only for the two galaxies NGC4389 and UGC6969, whereas for all the other galaxies were obtained models with values of the halo mass such that ${\mathcal M}_n^+ < {\mathcal M}_n^-$.
-Now, this negative result can be considered as due to the simple halo model that we have taken here.
+However, although we tested the applicability of the present model with all the galaxies reported by \cite{VS}, consistent models were obtained only for the two galaxies NGC4389 and UGC6969, whereas for all the other galaxies were obtained models with values of the halo mass such that the condition (\ref{condifinal}) is not satisfied.
+Now, it can be considered that this result occurs as a consequence of the simple halo model that we have taken here.
 Indeed, as we can see from expressions (\ref{rhokj}) and (\ref{potenh}), only one term of the gravitational potential of the halo contributes to their density, what leaves only one free constant to be determined in order to fit the model to the imposed consistency conditions.
-This constant is precisely the mass of the halo, ${\cal M}_h$, which is determined by requiring the positiveness of the vertical frequency and the surface mass density.
-On the other hand, by considering additional terms in expression (\ref{potenh}) for the halo potential, we will have new free parameters that perhaps allow to adjust the model to properly describe the behavior of other galaxies besides the two considered here.
+This constant is precisely the mass of the halo, ${\mathcal M}_h$, which is determined by requiring the positiveness of the vertical frequency and the surface mass density.
+On the other hand, if we consider additional terms in expression (\ref{potenh}) for the halo potential, we will have new free parameters that perhaps allow to better adjust the model to properly describe the behavior of other galaxies besides the two considered here.

 In agreement with the above considerations, we can consider the simple set of models here presented as a fairly good approximation to obtaining quite realistic models of galaxies.
 In particular, we believe that the values of mass obtained for the two galaxies here studied may be taken as a very accurate estimate of the upper and lower bounds for the mass of the galactic disc and for the mass of the spheroidal halo in these two galaxies.
 Accordingly, we are now working on a more involved model, obtained by including additional terms in expression (\ref{potenh}) for the halo potential, in order to get some particular models that can be properly adjusted with the observed data of the rotation curve of some other galaxies besides the two here considered.